NamGyuKang/CosineSampler/README.md

 # CosineSampler

 #### We implemented the 2D, and 3D customized CUDA kernel of the triple backward grid sampler that supports cosine, linear, and smoothstep kernel [(Thomas Müller)](https://nvlabs.github.io/instant-ngp/) and third-order gradients $u_{xxc}, u_{yyc}$ with second-order gradients [(Tymoteusz Bleja)](https://github.com/tymoteuszb/smooth-sampler.git).
 As a result, the runtime and the memory requirement were significantly reduced.
-You can find our customized CUDA kernel code at https://github.com/NamGyuKang/CosineSampler.
+It is used in https://github.com/NamGyuKang/PIXEL

 ## Installation